Brunel English Language Test (BrunELT)

 Time allowed 5-10 minutes

-You will be required to listen to a piece of academic text and show your understanding by answering a number of questions related to the text.
+You will be required to listen to an academic lecture and show your understanding by answering a number of questions related to the lecture.
+The test is divided into three sections.

 You will receive your results one week after you have taken the test.
 Your results will be sent to the email address you provided in the on-line application (we cannot give results out over the phone).
 Depending on your application status, we will inform you of one of the following: